MieuxVoter/majority-judgment-wordpress/README.md

 # npm run build
 ```

-Finally, you can activate the plugin from the WordPress admin panel.
+Now, you can activate the plugin from the WordPress admin panel.

+## Ballot results

+To display the widget on a page, you need to add [a shortcode](https://wordpress.com/support/shortcodes/) on this page.

+Assuming you are using the visual editor of WordPress, you can add such shortcode by adding a new block.
+A PLUS sign should appear on the top right corner of this block.
+Select a shortcode under the WIDGETS modules.

+Finally, type `[mj-widget]` there.

 ## Setting the results of the election

 So far, we only provide a static modification of the election results.
 You need to modify the file `widget/src/resultats.json`.
 Then, you will need to re-compile the static files as described above.